jina-ai/docs/chapters/extend/executor.rst

     :meth:`post_init` is also a good place to introduce package dependency, e.g. ``import x`` or ``from x import y``.
 Naively, you can always put all imports upfront at the top of the file.
 However, this will throw an ``ModuleNotFound`` exception when this package is not installed locally.
 Sometimes it may break the whole system because of this one missing dependency.

-    Rule of thumb, only import packages where you really need them.
+    As a rule of thumb, only import packages where you really need them.
 Often these dependencies are only required in :meth:`post_init` and the core method, which we shall see later.

 Override the *core* method of the base class
 --------------------------------------------